wimvelzeboer/fflib-training-sessions/fflib-soc-basics/README.md

      WHEN the ShippingCountry is changing on the account record THEN the country should be copied to the MailingCountry field on all the child contacts of that account

-The high level logic is usually contained in the **THEN** part of the user story.
+The high level logic is usually part of **THEN** in the user story.

 In this case we primarily have Account records, so we should create a method on the Service layer for Accounts; `AccountsService`